 3. Use Diatomaceous Earth

-Spread a thin coat of diatomaceous earth all over your lawn. diatomaceous earth, or DE, as it’s more commonly called, is one of the most effective insect killers in the world.
+Diatomaceous earth is another great flea treatment for your yard.
+Just spread a thin coat of diatomaceous earth all over your lawn.
+Diatomaceous earth, or DE, as it’s more commonly called, is one of the most effective insect killers in the world.
 It’s non-toxic and kills fleas quickly and effectively.
 Additionally, fleas also cannot develop an immunity to diatomaceous earth.